kivy/kivy/doc/sources/guide/lang.rst

         def polite_smack(self):
             self.ids.gentle_pats_are_good.text = 'I like!, be gentle.'
-            self.ids.masochist.text = 'Is that all you've got?
+            self.ids.enthusiast.text = 'Is that all you've got?
 Make it red!'

         def smack_hard(self):
             self.ids.gentle_pats_are_good.text = 'OUCH!, be gentle.'
-            self.ids.masochist.text = 'Now that's more like it.
+            self.ids.enthusiast.text = 'Now that's more like it.
 Make it red!'

 Templates